NEW RIDER INFORMATION

 - Long pants (waist to ankles).
 Shorts with shin and/or knee pads will be allowed at track operator discretion.

 - Enclosed shoes

 - Gloves (not required, but a good idea)

 Now that you know what to expect and what gear you'll need, it's time to get a membership to try it out!
-Luckily, we offer Free One-Day BMX Canada and Cornwall BMX Club Memberships valid for any or (sorry they don't apply to our clinics or our charity races).
+Luckily, we offer Free One-Day BMX Canada and Cornwall BMX Club Memberships valid for any Local Single Point Race or Gate Practice (sorry they don't apply to our clinics or our charity races).
 Just fill out the form in the link below and then sign up for your free Gate Practice or Race!

 Don't forget to read and fill out the complete form and to select "Cornwall BMX" as the track hosting the event.